 While all these benefits may come standard in most life insurance policies, make sure that you are buying life insurance with living benefits.
 Some policies might contain various terms and conditions that might restrict you from accessing them.
 You may also be able to sell your policy through a viatical settlement.

-The final way a policyholder can cash out their life insurance is by selling their policy through a life settlement.
-A life settlement is the process of selling your existing life insurance policy to a third-party investor in return for cash.
+The final way a policyholder can cash out their life insurance while you’re alive is by selling the policy through a life settlement.
+A life settlement is a transaction in which a life insurance policyholder sells their policy to a third-party investor in return for a one-time cash payment.

 If you don’t need the death benefits linked to your insurance, selling the policy is the best way to cash out because you’ll get far more money than you would by surrendering or letting it lapse.
 In fact, with a life settlement you may be able to get up to 60% of the death benefit amount in a lump cash sum that can be used to fund retirement, go on vacation, or spend however you want.

 Though the amount you receive through a life settlement is less than the actual death benefit, it provides more cash than other options listed above.
 On average, selling a life insurance policy can pay seniors 4 to 11 times more than what they’d get from surrendering it to the insurer.
 Due to this, life settlements are considered to give you the best ROI.
 Moreover, life settlements are an excellent option for people who no longer need a death benefit for supporting their families.

 To be eligible for a life settlement, you must have a whole, variable, universal, or convertible term policy and in most cases must be at least 70 years old.